Meta-analysis: Comparability and validity of included studies

-Meta-analysis may often not be a substitute for an adequately powered primary study.
+Meta-analysis may often not be a substitute for an adequately powered primary study, particularly in the biological sciences.

 Heterogeneity of methods used may lead to faulty conclusions.
 For instance, differences in the forms of an intervention or the cohorts that are thought to be minor or are unknown to the scientists could lead to substantially different results, including results that distort the meta-analysis' results or are not adequately considered in its data.
 Vice versa, results from meta-analyses may also make certain hypothesis or interventions seem nonviable and preempt further research or approvals, despite certain modifications – such as intermittent administration, personalized criteria and combination measures – leading to substantially different results, including in cases where such have been successfully identified and applied in small-scale studies that were considered in the meta-analysis.
 Standardization, reproduction of experiments, open data and open protocols may often not mitigate such problems, for instance as relevant factors and criteria could be unknown or not be recorded.

 There is a debate about the appropriate balance between testing with as few animals or humans as possible and the need to obtain robust, reliable findings.
 It has been argued that unreliable research is inefficient and wasteful and that studies are not just wasteful when they stop too late but also when they stop too early.
 In large clinical trials, planned, sequential analyses are sometimes used if there is considerable expense or potential harm associated with testing participants.
 In applied behavioural science, "megastudies" have been proposed to investigate the efficacy of many different interventions designed in an interdisciplinary manner by separate teams.
 One such study used a fitness chain to recruit a large number participants.
 It has been suggested that behavioural interventions are often hard to compare [in meta-analyses and reviews], as "different scientists test different intervention ideas in different samples using different outcomes over different time intervals", causing a lack of comparability of such individual investigations which limits "their potential to inform policy".